 - NS 1625 sidelined after a collision in 2002 in Venlo (NL);

 - NS 1626-1637 > NS Cargo in 1999 > NSR 1826-1837 in 2002;

 - NS 1638-1658 > NSR 1838-1858 in 1999;

 Locomotives in open-access operation

-Over the last ten years NS/Railion sold 25 of its 1600s to other companies.
+Over the last ten years, NS/Railion sold 25 of its 1600s to other companies.
 Many returned to service for various (new) rail operators, some were used for spare parts and eventually got scrapped.
-We show you the 16 liveries that have been applied on these ‘open access’ 1600s in the Netherlands.
+We show you the 16 liveries that have been applied to these ‘open access’ 1600s in the Netherlands.
 Some liveries do still exist, other color schemes disappeared again.
-Some locomotives had multiple liveries over time, other machines stayed NS-yellow untill the end.
-In the infographic below we combined owners, operators, liveries and numbers into a visual ‘multi locomotive history’:
+Some locomotives had multiple liveries over time, other machines stayed NS-yellow until the end.
+In the infographic below we combined owners, operators, liveries, and numbers into a visual ‘multi locomotive history’: